-The Corporation has in place a stock option plan for directors, officers, employees and consultants of the Corporation (Stock Option Plan).
+The Corporation has in place a stock option plan for directors, officers, employees and consultants of the Corporation ("Stock Option Plan").
 An amendment of the Plan was approved by shareholders on August 28, 2018.
-The amendment provides for an increase to the existing limits for common shares reserved for issuance under the Stock Option Plan as well as certain changes to the minimum vesting period applicable to options granted to directors and employees under the Stock Option Plan.
-The plan continues to provide for the granting of options to purchase Class A shares (Common Shares).
+The amendment provides for an increase to the existing limits for Common Shares reserved for issuance under the Stock Option Plan as well as certain changes to the minimum vesting period applicable to options granted to directors and employees under the Stock Option Plan.
+The plan continues to provide for the granting of options to purchase Common Shares.
 The exercise price of the stock options granted under this amended plan is not lower than the closing price of the shares listed on the TSXV at the close of markets the day preceding the grant.
-The maximum number of Class A shares (Common Shares) that may be issued upon exercise of options granted under the amended Stock Option Plan was increased from 2,940,511, representing 20% of the issued and outstanding common shares of the Company as of March 31, 2017, to 5,494,209 representing 15% of the issued and outstanding common shares of the Company as of June 27, 2018.
+The maximum number of Common Shares that may be issued upon exercise of options granted under the amended Stock Option Plan was increased from 2,940,511, representing 20% of the issued and outstanding Common Shares of the Company as of March 31, 2017, to 5,494,209 representing 15% of the issued and outstanding Common Shares of the Company as of June 27, 2018.
 The terms and conditions for acquiring and exercising options are set by the Corporation's Board of Directors, subject among others, to the following limitations: the term of the options cannot exceed ten years and (i) all options granted to a director will be vested evenly on a quarterly basis over a period of at least eighteen (18) months, and (ii) all options granted to an employee will be vested evenly on a quarterly basis over a period of at least thirty-six (36) months.